Top Ten Christmas Movies

 But when Ralphy does shoot his eye out, he has to make it seem like an accident.

 This great movie takes up back to a simpler time, when kids got chased by bullies, stood up for themselves, and dreamed fantastic dreams by the radio at night.
 It is a delightful reminder of a simpler time, but it is funny as well.
-While there is no overarching moral to the story, it is a humorous holiday movie that will have you laughing throughout.
+While there is no overarching moral to the story, it is a humorous holiday movie that will have you laughing throughout, and longing for a time when things seemed so much simpler.

 6. A Charlie Brown Christmas: First airing in 1965, this animated special was one of CBS's most popular and successful special broadcasts.
 With the great jazz soundtrack by Vince Guaraldi and the memorable reading from the Gospel of Luke, this is a perennial family favorite.
 This movie appeals to all audiences.
 The animation will keep young children entertained and most adults love the reminder of their childhood Christmas's.